abdallatheanalyst/abdallatheanalyst/README.md

 I'm a Data Analyst focused on turning messy, real-world data into clear insights that drive decisions.
 Based in Dubai, UAE.

-I care about the part most analytics work skips — making sure the foundation is right before anything gets built on top.
+I care about the part most analytics work skips, making sure the foundation is right before anything gets built on top.

 ---